 Digital is the future, and the company envisioned to lead on the digital front as well.
 The company's latest initiative www.vtvgujarati.com has made its mark in digital news in the initial years of the operations.
 The platform caters to more than sixty lakh unique users every month.
-It's one of few Gujarati digital news platforms that achieved more than a million followers on both Facebook and YouTube.
+It's one of few Gujarati digital news platforms million followers on both Facebook and YouTube.